Are SEATech classes one-year programs?

 SEATech offers summer school courses in June after the end of the school year.
 SEATech summer programs are offered to high school age students, including incoming freshmen.
 Summer classes are generally 6 1/2 hours a day for 14 days.
+Students will earn a semester credit (.5) upon successful completion of the course.
 Offerings usually include introductory classes for most of our programs, and students have found that it's a good way to get a feel for what each class offers.

 How do students apply for admission?

 Download and complete our Enrollment Form and return the completed form to your High School Counselor.
-They will attach your most recent transcript to the application and send it to us.
 Contact your sending school counselor or SEATech for more details.

 What about certification?

 Many of our programs prepare a student for professional or technical certification.
 National certifications are recognized anywhere in the United States.
-Please refer to the skills center webpage for specific certification information.
+More information may be found in each course description.